Damage proxy maps#

 Using the provided AOI selector, select an AOI of your choice between the different methods available in the tool.
-We provide 3 administration descriptions (from level 0 to 2) and 3 custom shapes (drawn directly on the map or ogr compatible files).
+We provide three administration descriptions (from Level 0 to Level 2) and three custom shapes (drawn directly on the map or OGR-compatible files).

 Disaster event date: Pick the date where the disaster event happened.

-copernicus credentials: Provide your scihub credentials for search and download of the relevant Sentinel-1 scenes.
-If you do not have an account, go to Copernicus Scihub and register.
+Copernicus credentials: Provide your Sci-Hub credentials for search and download of the relevant Sentinel-1 scenes.
+If you do not have an account, register with Copernicus Sci-Hub.

-Clicking this button will trigger the full workflow.
-Some of the steps may take a while (e.g. download, processing), so be patient.
-If you suffer from an instable internet connection, make sure to set the minimum runtime of your instance to 2 hours.
-Otherwise make sure to keep the connection to the SEPAL website (i.e. do not close browser or browser tab).
+Selecting this button will trigger the full workflow (Note: Some of the steps may take a while, such as downloading and processing, so if you have an unstable internet connection, set the minimum runtime of your instance to two hours; otherwise, stay connected to the SEPAL website by neither closing your browser or browser tab.)

-If the processing did not finish, you can re-run the module with the same parameters, and the processing will continue from where it stopped.
+If the processing does not finish, you can rerun the module with the same parameters, and the processing will continue from where it stopped.

 module_results/Damage_proxy_map/<aoi name>_<event date>/ folder.